I-2-4-25.Dismissal Due to Claimant's Failure to Appear

 b.
 Unforeseeable Event

-Good cause for failing to appear at the scheduled time and place of hearing generally exists when an unforeseeable event occurred that prevented the claimant or the appointed representative from notifying the ALJ and requesting a postponement before the scheduled hearing.
-This situation is distinguished from situations where the claimant and/or representative request a change in time or place for the hearing prior to the hearing.
+Good cause for failing to appear at the scheduled hearing generally exists when an unforeseeable event occurred that prevented the claimant or the appointed representative from notifying the ALJ and requesting a postponement before the scheduled hearing.
+This situation is distinguished from situations where the claimant and/or representative requests a change in the manner of appearance or the time or place for the hearing prior to the hearing.

 c.
 Withdrawal of Representation Without Sufficient Notice

-Good cause for failure to appear at the scheduled time and place of hearing generally exists when the claimant did not appear and the appointed representative:
+Good cause for failure to appear at the scheduled hearing generally exists when the claimant did not appear and the appointed representative:

 In this circumstance, the ALJ must develop for good cause.
 See subsection C.2. below.